Okumura Masanobu: Art styles

 Okumura Masanobu is said to be master of the urushi-e style.
 Urushi-e is usually done on woodblocks and has thick black lines.
 Styles of urushi-e can be found in many works from Masanobu.
 The most famous examples are Large Perspective View of the Interior of Echigo-ya in Suruga-chô, Actor holding folders, Actor as Wakanoura Osana Komachi, Actors Ôtani Hiroji and Sodesaki Iseno, and Lion, Peonies, and Rock.
 All of these works have dark, thick lines and are made on woodblocks.
 His works are famous for his gentile and flowing lines throughout his drawings.

 He has a recurring pattern consisting of tan backgrounds and neutral coloring.
 His pieces capture things and or people in motion.
 His objects in drawings are always in mid-motion of walking somewhere or doing something.
 Masanobu was famous for capturing the beauty of nature.
 He painted and drew birds, women, men, actors, and warriors.
 The Japanese women he draws have the same style and 'boneless' structure.
 The faces show; however, the bodies are covered by long, flowing dresses.
 This style is referred to as tan-e: drawing women as full-bodied and round.
 The tan-e style brings a sense of gentleness and gracefulness to the beauties.

 Okumura Masanobu's art consists of the insights of stores and theatres.
 These pieces are large-scale and referred to as uki-e.
 Uki-e is a style used by Japanese artists that means "looming picture".
 He was very good at capturing the luxury and leisure of his paintings on theatre.
 He played around and experimented with all kinds of styles on woodprints and was always willing to learn more.
 By experimenting, he created and is said to be the first artist to make pillar prints.
 Okumura is also said to be the creator of the large, wide, vertical prints referred to as habahiro hashira-e.
 Many of his scripts are examples of this style of print.
+Although early commentators credited Masanobu as the first to introduce uki-e into ukiyo-e prints and paintings, the earliest known printed example is now attributed to Torii Kiyotada I, from around 1739–40; Masanobu's own uki-e works followed shortly afterward, and he was particularly skilled at depicting interiors.

 Masanobu was known for staying true to his time and what he was good at.
 He created many new styles that are used today; without him art wouldn't be the same.

 Masanobu's ukiyo-e were mostly produced in the Kyōhō era.
 They display the printmaker's sense of line, colour, and composition.
 The subjects are most often humorous and are executed in a lively manner with figures in brightly coloured, fashionable clothing.